-Most are probably in terms of physical custody when the term “custody” is used.
-Physical custody is where the children will be on what days of the week.
+Physical custody decides where the children will be on what days of the week.
 It’s where they will be during the summers and the holidays.
-Physical custody is the actual custody schedule for the children on when they will be with both parents.
+Physical custody is the actual custody schedule for the children when they will be with both parents.
 In some states, like Illinois, physical custody is referred to as “parenting time.”

 Legal custody is more abstract to many.
-Legal custody is who makes the decisions for the children.
-In terms of educational, medical, religion and extracurricular activities, who is making the call?
+It decides who makes the decisions for the children.
+In terms of educational, medical, religious, and extracurricular activities, who is making the call?

 In some states, the term legal custody is not used.
 Instead, these matters are referred to as “decision-making.”
-Illinois is a state that uses this language versus legal custody.
+Illinois is a state that uses this language.

 Either way, the issue of decision-making or legal custody is an important part of a custody case.
 While the parties can be focused on physical custody or parenting time, legal custody or decision-making can have long and short-term effects on the children.

-It is important that a party understand the difference.
-If you are going though a custody matter where legal custody or decision-making is a significant issue, you can contact Stange Law Firm, PC at 1-855-805-0595.
+A party must understand the difference.
+If you are going through a custody matter issue, you can contact Stange Law Firm, PC at 1-855-805-0595.